 Spelling mistakes in written documents are common.
-When writing long or even short papers, an author can misspell some wrongs.
+An author can misspell some wrongs when writing long or even short papers.

 When proofreading, pay attention to spelling.
-If you are not sure about a word, check it up online or in a dictionary and make the appropriate corrections.
+If you need clarification on a word, check it online or in a dictionary and make the appropriate corrections.

-As you proofread, you might notice that some words are unnecessary, missing or have been used wrongly.
+As you proofread, you might notice that some words need to be revised, added, or have been used wrongly.

-Remove, correct, and add omitted words accordingly to make the writeup clear, concise, and readable.
+Remove, correct, and add omitted words to make the write-up clear, concise, and readable.

 A document with proper and consistent sentence structure separates good and mediocre writing.

-When proofreading ensure that sentences maintain and grammatical pattern.
-If this structure keeps changing, the readers will be confused.
+When proofreading, ensure that sentences maintain the grammatical pattern.
+If this structure keeps changing, the readers will need clarification.

-Also, look at the tense used and consistency of the headlines.
+Also, look at the tense used and the consistency of the headlines.

 Scholarly and professional papers require a list of references.
 As you proofread, ensure that citations have been done correctly.
-Failure to this, your paper can be discredited.
+Please do this to avoid your paper being discredited.

-If you are a beginner, your proofreading skills might not be effective.
+If you are a beginner, your proofreading skills might need to be more effective.
 As such, invest in learning these skills.
 You will become a perfect and reliable proofreader with time.

-Proofreading can seem like a daunting task particularly because as a proofreader, you are expected to produce error-free work.
+Proofreading can seem daunting, mainly because you are expected to produce error-free work as a proofreader.

 In case errors are identified after the submission of the work, you are the one to be blamed.

-However, this doesn’t have to be hard.
-As long as you can identify the mistakes and correct them you are good to go.
+However, this doesn’t have to be complicated.
+You are good to go as long as you can identify the mistakes and correct them.

-Below are a few tips that will help you produce high quality, error-free content.
+Below are some tips to help you produce high-quality, error-free content.

 1. Read slowly and loudly

-This might sound awkward and unnecessary but it is very important to read the content word for word, loud and slowly.
+This might sound awkward and unnecessary, but reading the content word for word is very important, loud, and slow.

-While doing this, you will easily notice poor grammar and spelling mistakes.
+While doing this, you will quickly notice poor grammar and spelling mistakes.
 You will also tell if the punctuation marks have been used appropriately and correctly.

-When reading out the content loud, you will understand the content like the way your audience will; you know how a reader will feel when going through the document.
+When reading out loud, you will understand the content the way your audience will; you know how a reader will feel when going through the document.

 If, for instance, the sentences are too long and you are gasping for breath, you will know that they need to be shortened.